 Formula for Mean Time to Failure or MTTF

-What is considered a good MTTF?
+What is considered a good MTTF failure rate?

 There is no specific universal benchmark for the MTTF of non-repairable assets.
 Rather, it is more effective to consider a few factors when deciding whether an MTTF is "good" or not.
 Among these factors are the expected lifecycle of the asset, the environmental conditions in which they perform, the quality of the installation, and how it compares to like-assets on the site that share a similar use-case.